Nepal Food Guide

 Laphing

-Spicy, cold Tibetan noodle dish made from mung bean or wheat starch, served with chili sauce and soy sauce.
-Slippery, gelatinous texture with intense spicy-sour flavor.
-Popular street food in Kathmandu, especially among younger generations.
-Refreshing summer snack.
+A cold, spicy Tibetan noodle dish made from mung bean or wheat starch, dressed with chili sauce and soy sauce.
+The texture is slippery and almost jelly-like, the flavor sharply spicy-sour.
+It is popular street food in Kathmandu, especially with younger crowds, and a good snack in the summer heat.

 Allergens: